Google Shopping feed optimization is something that most advertisers ignore.

 As you walk away from this article, I hope you’ll walk away with this: feed quality is only increasing in importance.

-As Smart Shopping (soon to be Performance Max) continues to take over in many accounts, one aspect that will provide you with an edge over your competition is the quality of your feed.
+As Performance Max continues to take over in many accounts, one aspect that will provide you with an edge over your competition is the quality of your feed.

-You are all running Smart Shopping, which means that you have no competitive advantage other than the feed.
+You are all running Performance Max, which means that you have no competitive advantage other than the feed.
 So you should probably spend some time improving it!